Snapu/log-decorator/README.md

 As you see it adds a lot of context to the log:
 * a persistent random `userId` to distinguish logs from different users,
-* browser details and which version of the app is used,
+* browser details and which version of the app is beeing used,
 * the actual log message,
 * the method where the log was initiated,
 * and how long the method took to resolve.
 Isn't that cool?